 The Master of Business Administration programme is delivered through a full-time course of formal lectures, workshops and seminars.

 Assessment is both formative and summative and is designed to encourage ‘deep’ rather than superficial learning.
 Coursework is used throughout the programme with knowledge and understanding tested through essays, reports, presentations and case studies.

 Assessment of cognitive and intellectual skills occurs through coursework and the use of case studies.
 The production of coherent written or oral responses to problems or tasks will demonstrate that key intellectual processes have been understood.

-Students who complete MBA successfully can continue their studies further as PhD or DBA scholars.
-Students can also progress in employment in a range of positions such as Project Manager, Managing Director, International Business Management Consultant and Finance Manager.
+London School of Management Education students who complete their MBA qualification successfully can continue their studies further in other universities as PhD or DBA scholars.
+Successful MBA graduates can also progress in employment in a range of positions such as Project Manager, Managing Director, International Business Management Consultant and Finance Manager.